Home / packaging / material / paper based

 • Recyclability: Can be recycled up to seven times, reducing landfill waste and greenhouse gas emissions.

-• Barrier Properties: Enhanced with coatings and laminates to provide protection against moisture, grease, and oxygen.
+• Barrier Properties: Enhanced with coatings and laminates to protect against moisture, grease, and oxygen.

 • Customizability: Highly customizable in terms of size, shape, and design, making it ideal for branding and marketing.